2do2go/esencia/README.md

 ## Controller

 Controller in Esencia is using for preparing data and build chain of views in depends of url.
+Controller have multiple stage workflow.
+By default when controller is processed in case of url mathcing there are next stages:

+`prepare` -> `view` -> `render`

+If controller is already prepared and contorller's view is initialized than processing of controller has only one stage:

+`renderOnly`

 ### Controller.contructor(options)

 `Controller.contructor` have only one argument - hash of options.
 There are following options:

+* `url`

+	*string*

+	Url or url regex which functionality will be provided by this instance of Esencia `Controller`.

-* name
+* `name`

+	*string*

+	Name of the controller.
+Must be unique.

-* parentName
+* `parentName`

+	*string*

+	Name of parent controller in chain of controllers.

-* models
+* `models`

+	*object*, default: `{}`

+	Hash of Backbone model instances for storing data and using in views.

-* collections
+* `collections`

+	*object*, default: `{}`

+	Hash of Esencia collection instances for storing data and using in views.

-* viewOptions
+* `viewOptions`

+	*object*, default: `{}`

+	Hash of default options that will be applied to context of current controller view.

-* defaultUrlParams
+* `defaultUrlParams`

+	*object*, default: `{}`

+	Hash of default url params that will be applied when Router navigating to url of this controller.

 #### Controller.contructor example
 ```javascript